inhat-d/PingPong-EPL/README.md

 ## Introduction

-This repository contains an interpreter for a custom stack-based programming language.
+This repository contains an interpreter for a custom stack-based (esoteric) programming language.
 The interpreter processes a simple assembly-like language with commands to perform arithmetic operations, manage a stack, handle conditional jumps, and print messages.
 It is implemented in Python and provides a foundation for experimenting with stack-based virtual machines.

 ### Key Features:
 - **Stack Operations**: Push, pop, and perform arithmetic operations directly on a stack.